DapeSec/Discord-PG-Bot/docs/System_Architecture.md

 ## 1. Overview

 This Family Guy Discord Bot system employs a microservices architecture, fully containerized with Docker and orchestrated via Docker Compose.
-The design prioritizes local LLM processing (using `mistral-nemo` via Ollama), modularity for easier development and scaling, and a clear separation of concerns.
+The design prioritizes local LLM processing (using `llama3:8b-instruct-q5_K_M` via Ollama), modularity for easier development and scaling, and a clear separation of concerns.
 This document provides a more in-depth look at each service and its responsibilities than the overview in the main `README.md`.

 **Key Architectural Changes**:
 - The RAG (Retrieval Augmented Generation) system has been separated into **two dedicated microservices** (`rag-retriever` and `rag-crawler`) to improve separation of concerns, enable independent scaling, optimize for different operational patterns, and provide a cleaner architecture.